Men With Fibromyalgia

 Symptoms of Fibromyalgia in Men

 Symptoms of fibromyalgia are widespread, and vary from person to person.
 Some sufferers are more affected by widespread pain, while others find that persistent fatigue is the worst symptom.
-Symptoms in men are very tend to be quite different when compare to the symptoms suffered by women.
+Symptoms in men are very tend to be quite different when compared to the symptoms suffered by women.
 Most research illustrates that men actually experience milder symptoms than women, and also experience less:

 - tender points